msoler95/bicing-MEAN-stack/README.md

 ## Introduction

 This project is created for thethings.io.
-There are 2 exercices and 2 bonus exercices.
 The server retrieves information each hour from the bicing API and updates the DB.
+There are also another exercices and 2 bonus exercices.
 All the exercices are solved inside the website.

 ## Preview